marpetercontribs/classic-computer-science-problems-in-rust/README.md

    - [X] 1.
 Extend `word_search` to allow for words to cross
    - [ ] 2.
 Write a solver for problem 3.6
    - [X] 3.
 Write Sudoku solver
+- Chapter 4
+   - [ ] 1.
+Add functions to remove edges and vertices
+   - [ ] 2.
+Add support for di(rected) graphs
+   - [ ] 3.
+Solve the Seven Bridges of Koenigsberg problem